View All Learning Articles

 Another common deed type is the Quitclaim Deed.

-Quitclaim deeds are typically when transferring property in non-arms-length transactions among known parties, like family members, or when correcting a title defect such as a spelling mistake.
+Quitclaim deeds are typically used when transferring property in non-arms-length transactions among known parties, like family members, or when correcting a title defect such as a spelling mistake.
 Quitclaim deeds are also used in refinancing.

 A third standard deed type is the Special Purpose Deed, reserved for specific circumstances such as executing a legal will or making court-ordered property transfers.